6 Best Hardwood Floor Cleaners of 2024, Tested and Reviewed

 Depending on the type of mop you use to clean hardwood floors, choose from either a concentrated cleaner that can be diluted with water and added to a spray bottle or spray mop or choose a spray cleaner that's ready-to-use with a dust mop or steam mop.
 Concentrated cleaners give you more bang for your buck since they aren't diluted.
 They're typically more eco-friendly, too, since they require less packaging and last longer.
 While a concentrated solution may be more expensive upfront, you won't have to replace it as frequently.
 Spray cleaners are cheaper and more convenient but run out quicker.
 Within these categories of cleaners are natural and chemical options.
 Families and pet owners may prefer non-toxic solutions that are safe if accidentally ingested or inhaled, whereas commercial cleaners contain higher concentrations of chemicals and polishing agents.
 When used as directed, though, most floor cleaners are safe to use around kids and pets.

-We tested and reviewed all types of hardwood floor cleaners taking into account streaking, scent, effectiveness, ease-of-use, user ratings and price.
+Our team of editors tested and reviewed all types of hardwood floor cleaners including both concentrated and spray varieties.
+To choose the best ones, we took into account streaking, scent, effectiveness, ease of use, user ratings and price for each cleaner.
 We also compared these store-bought cleaners to a homemade Castille soap-based solution as a baseline test and found that in all cases, the store-bought cleaners worked better or as well as the DIY solution.
 Below are our top picks for the best hardwood floor cleaners.